About

 Papers

-• M. Russell, A. Shah, G. Blaney, J. Amores, A. Cambon, M. Czerwinski, R.J.K Jacob, "Your Brain on an Interactive LLM" [in review] (2024).
+• M. Russell, A. Shah, G. Blaney, J. Amores, A. Cambon, M. Czerwinski, R.J.K Jacob, "Physiological and Cognitive Effects of Interactive Large Language Models on Human Users: A Multimodal Analysis" [in review].

 • M. Russell, S. Youkeles, A. Shah, E. Lai, R.J.K.
-Jacob, "Chess, Cognitive Neuroscience, and their Interaction with the MUSE 2 device for BCI" [in review] (2024).
+Jacob, "Decoding Chess Puzzle Play and Standard Cognitive Tasks for BCI: A Low-Cost EEG Study" [in review: final revisions].

-• M. Russell, S. Hincks, L. Wang, A. Babar, Z. Chen, Z. White, R.J.K Jacob,"Visualization and Workload with Implicit fNIRS-based BCI", Frontiers in Neuroergonomics (2024) [accepted].
+• M. Russell, S. Hincks, L. Wang, A. Babar, Z. Chen, Z. White, R.J.K Jacob, "Visualization and Workload with Implicit fNIRS-based BCI: Towards a Real-time Memory Prosthesis with fNIRS" [in review].

 • A. Bosworth, M. Russell, and R.J.K Jacob, "fNIRS as an Input to Brain-Computer Interfaces: A Review of Research from the Tufts Human-Computer Interaction Laboratory," Photonics (2019). link